Bayesian decomposition using Besov priors: Numerical experiments

 \subsection{Image deblurring}

 In this section, we apply our hierarchical decomposition method proposed in Section~\ref{sec:hier-decomp-meth} on a 2D deconvolution problem.
 We consider a separable Gaussian convolution kernel, i.e., the convolution is performed through a 1D Gaussian convolution defined in Section~\ref{sec:one-dimens-deconv} along both the horizontal and vertical directions.
-The ground truth is the sum of a piecewise constant component and a smooth component.
-The resolution of $\mathbf{f}_{\text{true}}$ is $n=64^{2}=\num{4096}$, and the intensity range is $[0,2]$.
-To generate the degraded data, we set $\sigma_{\text{ker}}=1.0$ and the noise level $0.02$.
-Figure~\ref{fig:decomp_deblur_data} shows both the ground truth and the degraded image.
+The ground truth $\mathbf{f}_{\text{true}}$ comprises a piecewise constant component and a smooth component, discretized on a $64 \times 64$ grid for a total of $n = 4096$ pixels with intensities in the range $[0, 2]$.
+To generate the observed data $\mathbf{y}^*$, we apply the blur kernel with $\sigma_{\text{ker}}=1.0$ and add Gaussian noise at a $2\%$ relative noise level.
+This results in a spatially dense dataset where the number of observations $m$ matches the signal dimension ($m=n=4096$).
+The ground truth image and its degraded counterpart are illustrated in Fig.~\ref{fig:decomp_deblur_data}.